Our #1 Recommended Comforter

 Key Advantages of Weighted Blankets

 These blankets offer a sensation of warmth, security, and comfort, mimicking the feeling of being embraced.
-This has shown to reduce anxiety and stress, elevate sleep quality, and calm an overactive nervous system.
+This has shown to reduce anxiety and stress, improve sleep quality, and calm an overactive nervous system.

 Who Should Use Weighted Blankets?